Last Updated: September 18, 2021

 Now that we’ve seen that impressive Pinterest growth, let’s conclude with people’s burning questions.
 Curiosity won’t kill this cat, that’s for sure!

 So now you know the answers to 2 important questions – How many people use Pinterest? and Why do people use Pinterest?

 It provides users and marketers with a vast happy playground that boosts inspiration, and the results are mind-blowing.
 Surely, soon we’ll have to count how many people are on Pinterest again because the number is growing rapidly.

 Not to worry – we’re always ready for Pinterest facts and stats vol. 2!

-Go back to the marketing Pinterest facts and stats and you’ll see many tips just waiting for you.
+Go back to the most popular facts and stats about Pinterest categories and you’ll see many tips just waiting for you.
 Pinterest marketing seems like a child’s play, doesn’t it?